jeremywrnr/hci-prelims/README.md

 berkeley cs hci prelims
 =======================

+eventually this will be used to sort out papers.

 from: http://people.eecs.berkeley.edu/~bjoern/prelims

 You will be responsible for material from CS160 and CS260, and a short list of